China risks paying 'high cost' for South China Sea intimidation, Japan defense chief says

-Tokyo (CNN)China's attempts to change the status quo in the South China Sea by force risks provoking a stern response from the international community, Japanese Defense Minister Taro Kono told CNN in an exclusive interview Friday.
+Tokyo (CNN)China's attempts to change the status quo in the South China Sea risks provoking a stern response from the international community, Japanese Defense Minister Taro Kono told CNN in an exclusive interview Friday.

 "Anyone who is trying to change the status quo by force needs to be forced to pay a high cost," Kono said.